websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/documents-and-media/documents-and-media-ui-reference.md

 ## Documents and Media Tab

-The _Documents and Media_ Tab's Home screen displays all the folders and documents on that site.
+The _Documents and Media_ Tab's Home screen displays the selected Site's folders and documents.
 This is the Root folder.
 Here, users can upload a single document or multiple documents, add a new folder, add a new Repository (for example, Sharepoint), or a new shortcut.

 Click the (![Add icon](../../images/icon-add.png)) to begin using the _Documents and Media_ application.